hashbang/os/README.md

 surface and though it will probably work in many cases, this is not supported or recommended.

-Yalp store is an open source browser for Google Play Store and is available on F-Droid.
+Aurora Store is an open source browser for Google Play Store and is available on F-Droid.

 Also see "Alternatives" below to find alternatives for popular apps.